MihaiAnton/tudelft-deep-learning/README.md

 # tudelft-deep-learning
-Work for the Deep Learning course.
+## Work for the Deep Learning course.

+Partly based on the materials provided by the teaching team.